Baby-industrial complex

 Because surely parenting decisions are never to blame, right?
 Suuuuuuuuuuuuuuure.

 Three-year-old Chloe Colligan picks out her camp clothes at discount retailer Target, but for other occasions, she wears the cashmere, velvet, silk and woven cotton fashions of luxury children's clothing maker Baby CZ. ...
-Children's clothing chain Gymboree Corp. is expanding its high-end offerings for infants, a population known more for spitting up than for fancy dress balls. ...
+Children's clothing chain Gymboree Corp. is expanding its high-end offerings for infants, a population known more for spitting up than for fancy dress balls. ...dad is sure this train of thought had something to do with the beginning of this blog post.
+Perhaps it was the thought that crack cocaine must somehow be involved ...

 But what happens when an 18-month-old spits up on his or her cashmere sweater?